Ian Holliday

-Ian Holliday (何立仁; Ho4 Lap6jan4; Hé Lìrén; born 1960) is a scholar with expertise in British and Asian Government, particularly Myanmar.
-He is currently the vice-president and pro-vice-chancellor (teaching and learning) of The University of Hong Kong (HKU).
-He graduated with a Bachelor of Arts degree (BA) in social and political science at Gonville and Caius College, Cambridge, in 1982, before completing his doctor of philosophy (DPhil) degree in politics at New College, Oxford, in 1989.
-He taught at University of Kent, University of Manchester (1990–99), New York University, and City University of Hong Kong (from 1999) before teaching at the University of Hong Kong (from 2006), he once served as Deputy Dean of Academy of Social Sciences of Hong Kong University.
-In 2014, he was appointed vice-president of the University of Hong Kong.
+Ian Holliday (何立仁; Ho4 Lap6jan4; Hé Lìrén; born 1960) is a scholar with expertise in British and Asian Government, particularly in relation to Myanmar.
+He is currently the Vice-President and Pro-Vice-Chancellor (Teaching and Learning) of The University of Hong Kong.
+He graduated with a Bachelor of Arts degree (BA) in Social and Political Science at Gonville and Caius College, Cambridge in 1982, before completing his Doctor of Philosophy (DPhil) degree in Politics at New College, Oxford in 1989.
+He taught at University of Kent, University of Manchester (1990–99), New York University, and City University of Hong Kong (from 1999) before teaching at the University of Hong Kong (from 2006).
+He served as Dean of Faculty of Social Sciences of The University of Hong Kong for six years.
+He was appointed Vice-President of The University of Hong Kong in 2015.

 Myanmar

 Art

 Holliday has been an advocate for assisting Burmese artists who have been repressed by the military government in Myanmar, in 2014 co-curating an art show for banned artists, as well as writing the book Painting Myanmar's Transition in 2021.